duckduckgo/sync_crypto/windows/README.md

 This is the .NET project, which contains the P/Invoke wrappers to be able to consume the native dll.

-The project is generating NuGet pacakges on build.
+The project is generating NuGet packages on build.

 ## Updating the managed wrapper